dzungpv/mitsubishi2MQTT/README.md

 - topic/debug/logs/set on off
 - topic/custom/send as example "fc 42 01 30 10 02 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 7b " see https://github.com/SwiCago/HeatPump/blob/master/src/HeatPump.h
 - topic/system/set to control the device with commands: "restart": reboot the device, "factory": reset device to fatory state.
+- topic/system/opt/rqt with json data to change to Web Panel option.
+Payloads: {"options": {"webpanel": "Off" }} or {"options": {"webpanel": "On" } }
 ***

 ***